pancongliang/openshift/storage/odf/deploy_odf_on_a_single_node.md

+### This installation uses nfs storageClass as the backend storage of odf

 #### Install OpenShift Data Foundation in the web console
 * Install the operator into the default namespace

 #### Create and configure Noobaa object
+* The backend storage uses StorageClass.
+If not, please refer to [Install NFS StorageClass](https://github.com/pancongliang/openshift/blob/main/storage/nfs_storageclass/readme.md)
 1. Create Noobaa object
 ~~~
 $ cat << EOF | oc apply -f -